 I was there once; I’ve bought PVC and jelly dildos that smelled weird and leached god knows what into my system.
 Since then I’ve learned that quality sex toys and body-safe dildos are NOT just for users with “sensitive skin.”
 They’re for everyone who values their sexual well-being.
 And body-safe sex toys don’t have to be super-pricey either: every year they get more affordable, for every budget.

 Why Material Safety Matters

-Sex toys are unregulated, so they can be porous and even toxic.
-Sadly, many sex toy manufacturers have no qualms about selling potentially harmful products—like PVC and and jelly dildos—to consumers, as long as they’re making a buck.
+Most big-brand sex toy manufacturers have no qualms about selling potentially harmful products—like PVC and and jelly dildos—to consumers.
+It’s big business!
 Likewise, on Amazon there’s very little oversight; products aren’t tested, and sellers can claim that a very, very cheap dildo (say, $8 for an average size) is “medical grade silicone.”1